scaleoutsean/solidfire-linux/README.md

 - Each SolidFire volume is available at a single (iSCSI) IP address at the same time.
 Different iSCSI targets (volumes) may be served over different tagged or untagged iSCSI networks and VLANs when SolidFire is attached to iSCSI networks in switch ports configured in Trunk (or Hybrid) Mode.
   - iSCSI clients login to SolidFire portal - Storage Virtual IP (SVIP) - which redirects each to the SolidFire node which hosts the target (volume) of interest (iSCSI login redirection is described in [RFC-3720](https://tools.ietf.org/html/rfc3720))
-  - Volumes are ocassionally rebalanced (the storage node on which they are active changes) and do that transparently to the client (which attempts to access the target and gets redirected to the new location on a different SolidFire storage node)
+  - Volumes are occasionally rebalanced (the storage node on which they are active changes) and do that transparently to the client (which attempts to access the target and gets redirected to the new location on a different SolidFire storage node)
 - Multiple connections from one iSCSI client to single volume (with or without Multipath IO) are rarely needed (NetApp AFF and E-Series are more suitable one or few large workloads)
   - Network adapter teaming (bonding) creates one path to a volume and provides link redundancy, which is enough for 90% of SolidFire use cases
   - There are several ways to create two iSCSI connections to a SolidFire volume.
 They require Multipath I/O and one of the following (this is not a complete list):